efxlve/vanilla-javascript-projects/#45 - Translator App/README.md

 ## Features
 - The user can type a word.
 - The user can see the translation of the word.
-- The user can see the number of words translated.

 ## Screenshot
 Here we have project screenshot :